 Video Units: You can access the material at any time throughout the week at a time that suits you and you can download the material for offline viewing.

 Discussion Forum: If you would like to discuss topics about the course or ask questions, you can visit the course discussion forum where you will meet peers and experts.
-You can sort the discussion forum based on Most Recent Activity, Latest Questions, Best Rated Answer or search for keywords.
+You can sort the discussion forum based on Most Recent Activity, Latest Questions, Best Voted Answers First or search for keywords.

 System Access: System access is offered in some courses as optional addition.
 It is not mandatory to successfully complete an openSAP course.

-The amount of work involved depends on the participant’s previous knowledge and is estimated at 4–5 hours per week.
-This involves working with the videos and the course material provided, checking one's understanding of the curriculum with a self-test, as well as completing the weekly assignment and actively participating in the discussion forums.
+The amount of work involved depends on the participant’s previous knowledge and is estimated at 4–5 hours per week, on average.
+This involves working with the videos and the course material provided, checking one's understanding of the curriculum with a Self-Test, as well as completing the Weekly Assignment and actively participating in the discussion forums.

-Yes, upon successful completion of an openSAP course, you are able to download a record of achievement from openSAP.
-Successful participation means that you earn at least 50% of the sum of maximum possible points for the weekly assignments and the final exam.
+Upon a successful completion of an openSAP course, you are able to download a Record of Achievement from openSAP.
+Successful participation means that you earn at least 50% of the sum of the maximum possible points for the Weekly Assignments and the final exam.
 The final exam will weigh 50%.
-The record of achievement will be issued in the name you used to register at openSAP.
+The Record of Achievement will be issued in the name you used to register at openSAP.
+The documents can be found in ‘My openSAP’-> Documents or alternatively in the course you have participated by horizontally scrolling to ‘Progress’-> ’My course documents’.

-We will be glad to issue a confirmation of participation in a course to those who have completed at least 50% of the course material.
+We will be glad to issue a Confirmation of Participation in a course to those who have completed at least 50% of the course material.
 Where there are exceptions for specific courses, you will be notified at the start of your course.
+Further information can be found in the Record of Achievement Guidelines.

-After logging in, navigate to Courses > More Information.
-There, you find the Unenroll link.
-Please note: You still remain a member of the learning platform and you will receive news about upcoming courses.
+After logging in, navigate to the respective course details page.
+There, you will find an Un-enroll button.
+Please note: You still remain a member of openSAP and you will receive news about upcoming courses.

-As a rule, course registration should take place before a course has begun – or at least in the first week of the course.
-Starting a course late means it becomes increasingly difficult to earn the number of points necessary for a record of achievement.
-When a course is over, it is no longer possible to receive a record of achievement.
-You can, however, sign up for a course at any time and receive access to all materials.
+As a rule, course registration should take place before a course has begun – or at least in the first 2 weeks of the course.
+Starting a course late means it becomes increasingly difficult to earn the number of points necessary for a Record of Achievement.
+When a course is over, it is no longer possible to receive a Record of Achievement.
+You can, however, sign up for a course in self-paced mode at any time and access all materials without earning any certificate.

 After the end of a course, the materials remain available in the self-paced area.
-The only difference is that you can no longer contribute to the discussion forum or earn a Record of Achievement.
+The only difference is that you can no longer contribute to the discussion forum, participate in the Weekly Assignments, final exam and earn a Record of Achievement.

 To report a problem with your registration, click the Helpdesk button on the right-hand side of your browser window and describe your problem.

-Unfortunately, we cannot extend the deadlines for the weekly assignment completion.
-If you're not able to turn in the weekly assignment within the course week, you will need to earn more points in the following weeks to reach the total number of points necessary for a successful course outcome.
+Unfortunately, we cannot extend the deadlines to complete the Weekly Assignment or final exam.
+If you're not able to complete the Weekly Assignment within the course week, you will need to earn more points in the following weeks to reach the total number of points necessary for a successful course outcome.
+For more information please read question 5 or the Record of Achievement Guidelines.

 No. Without an SAP User ID, you can still use all functions offered by openSAP.
 In general, openSAP courses are free and open for all registered users worldwide.
 Nevertheless, there will be special courses, which are specific to the SAP Ecosystem, or even for SAP Employees only.
 Consequently, for these specific courses, we need to verify that these users are part of the SAP world by asking for their SAP User ID.
 For more information please read the Ecosystem information.